 within and between BPS organizations, suppliers and other stakeholders.
 Respect must be demonstrated for each other and for the environment.
 Confidential information must be safeguarded.
 All participants must not

-engage in any activity that may create, or appear to create, a conflict of interest, such as accepting gifts or favours, providing preferential treatment, or publicly endorsing suppliers or products.
+engage in any activity that may create, or appear to create, a conflict of interest, such as accepting gifts or favours, providing preferential treatment, or publicly endorsing suppliers or products. - Accountability and Transparency

 Supply chain activities must be open and accountable.
 In particular, contracting and purchasing activities must be fair, transparent and conducted with a view to obtaining the best value for public money.
-All participants must ensure that public sector resources are used in a responsible, efficient and effective manner.
+All participants must ensure that public sector resources are used in a responsible, efficient and effective manner. - Compliance and Continuous Improvement

 All individuals involved in purchasing or other supply chain-related activities must comply with this Code of Ethics and the laws of Canada and Ontario.
 All individuals should work continuously, to improve supply chain policies and procedures, to improve their supply chain knowledge and skill levels, and to share leading practices.